-Physics Illinois has on-line registration to take a proficiency exam with the final exams in December and May and on the first Thursday of the fall and spring semesters.
+Physics Illinois has on-line registration to take a proficiency exam with the final exams in December and May, as well as in January and August before classes begin.

 Courses available: PHYS 101, 102, 211, 212, 213, 214, 225

 Purpose of proficiency exams: To permit clearly superior students who have good knowledge of the course material to get credit for a course without taking it.
-A student who is enrolled in the course or who has already taken it may not take the proficiency exam.
 An exam may be taken only once.

 Grade: The assigned grade is Pass or Fail.
 To pass the exam an A or B must be made.
 Students who receive a B- or less will not receive proficiency credit.
 Failures are not formally reported.